mysensors/NodeManager/README.md

 * Download the package or clone the git repository from https://github.com/mysensors/NodeManager
 * Install NodeManager as an additional Arduino library (https://www.arduino.cc/en/Guide/Libraries)
-* Open and customize one of the examples provided or open the Template sketch which includes all the sensors commented out
+* Open and customize one of the examples provided with the IDE or open the Template sketch which includes all the built-in sensors commented out
 * Add your sensors, configure them and upload the sketch to your arduino board

 ### Installing the dependencies